MoeyCC/TableTennisTable-CSharp/README.md

 5. Change directory to "TableTennisTable-CSharp", and run this command to run your code:
    `dotnet run`

-6. Run this command to test your code:
+6. Run this command from the root directory to test your code:
    `dotnet test`

 ## Commands